itbdelaboprogramming/GPS-Tracking/MSD700_Follow_Me/human_detection/README.md

 After all the processing of the frame, we show the final result of the object detection.

-For exit condition, we chcekc if the keyh `ESC` is being pressed or not.
+For exit condition, we check if the key `ESC` is being pressed or not.
 The key number for `ESC` is `27`.

 After exiting the loop, we then turn-off the camera using `camera.release()`.